Breaking State and Local News

-WIND: WSW AT 6MPH
+WIND: SE AT 9MPH

 PRECIP: 0.0mm